-Prerequisite: PHYS 1111K.
+Prerequisite: PHYS 1111K with a grade of "C" or better.
 Part II of an introductory course in physics.
 Topics include electromagnetism, optics, and modern physics.
 Three lecture hours, one 2-hour laboratory, and one 1-hour recitation session per week.